meighanv/08-C-Programming/16_Data_Structures/Structure/Performance_Labs.md

 # Performance Lab 1

-##   This program reads hurricane information from a data file and then prints the names of all hurricanes that have the maximum category in the file.( Using the storms2.txt file.
+##   Write a program reads hurricane information from a data file and then prints the names of all hurricanes that have the maximum category in the file.( Using the storms2.txt file.

 # Performance Lab 2